kush-daga/kush-daga/README.md

 - 💬 Ask me about ...
 React is my forte, but ask me about anything, if I dont know, Ill search for it with you!
 - 📫 How to reach me: ... kushdaga@icloud.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Spread operator is the best way to copy an array in JS, without having to deal with changes in the original array (when changing the new one) :)
+Did you know about the array.some() method in Js ? :)

 ### My WakaTime Stats for this Week!
 <!--START_SECTION:waka-->